mcastling/mcastling.github.io/NUItutorials/hello-world.md

 Hence we can incorporate the required initialization behaviour in our application.

-Note: 'base.OnCreate()' is necessary to create application hierarchy.
+Note: 'base.OnCreate()' is necessary to create the application class hierarchy.

 ### Closing the application - OnTerminate()

-'OnTerminate()' closes the application, OnTerminate() is invoked by selection of the window close button.
+'OnTerminate()' closes the application.

+OnTerminate() is invoked by selection of the window close button.

+Note: 'base.OnTerminate()' is necessary to correctly delete the application class hierarchy.

 ### The Initialization method - Initialize()